 The standard heart rate in dogs is 60 to 100 beats per minute for large breeds, and 100 to 140 for small breeds.
 Larger dogs have slower rates than small dogs, and dogs that are in good physical shape will have lower heart rates than dogs of similar age and size who are not physically fit.
 Puppies typically have higher heart rates; up to 180 beats per minute is normal for dogs up to one year of age.

+Puppies have 28 teeth; adult dogs have 42 teeth.
 Puppies usually lose their deciduous (baby) teeth by 6 months of age.
 These sharp little teeth are replaced by more numerous adult teeth.
-It's a good idea to know how to care for your dog's teeth; as veterinary dental care can be expensive, it's helpful to learn to provide a basic level of home dental care for pets.
+It is a good idea to know how to care for your dog's teeth; as veterinary dental care can be expensive.
+It is helpful to learn to provide a basic level of dental care at home for your pets.